Axwabo/slocExporter/README.md

 **WARNING:** if you use the `Add` duration mode in `Stay` it may result in very long durations of teleporter immunity.

 A way to clear immunity is by setting the duration mode to `Absolute` and the duration to 0 seconds.

+# Structures

+Add the imported prefab into the scene.

+To mark another object as a structure, add the `Structure Override` script.
+This can also be used to remove the default loot of lockers.
+Setting the type to `None` on a prefab will retain the original object type.